imransid/FirebaseAuthApp/README.md

 Submit an issue
 Create a pull request
-Let’s make FirebaseAuthApp even better together! 🎉
+Let’s make ieltswithpolockbhai even better together! 🎉

 🛠️ Troubleshooting
 If you encounter issues, follow these steps: